johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `time-object`: The time object of this date.

-`timezone`: The timezone with which this date was created.
+`timezone`: The timezone with which this date was created, either a string or a number.

 `local-time-offset`: The local time zone offset in effect at this date at the specific timezone in seconds ahead of UTC.